-20. It is reasonable to require the electric investor-owned utilities to provide public safety partners with the boundaries of a de-energization event, circuits to be de-energized, information regarding customers within the de-energization boundaries (e.g. medical baseline customers), the estimated start date and time of the de-energization event, estimated length of the de-energization event and estimated restoration times, which includes the re-energization start date and time and completion timeframe.
+17. It is reasonable to require the electric investor-owned utilities to provide public safety partners with the boundaries of a de-energization event, circuits to be de-energized, information regarding customers within the de-energization boundaries (e.g. medical baseline customers), the estimated start date and time of the de-energization event, estimated length of the de-energization event and estimated restoration times.

-21. It is reasonable to require the electric investor-owned utilities to provide geographic information to public safety partners as set forth in Appendix A.
+18. It is reasonable to require the electric investor-owned utilities to provide geographic information to public safety partners as set forth in Appendix A.

-22. It is reasonable to require the electric investor-owned utilities to partner with local public safety partners to communicate to impacted customers that a de-energization event is possible, the estimated start date and time of the de-energization event, the estimated length of the de-energization event, the geographic boundaries of the de-energization event, and the estimated time to power restoration.
-Estimates should be updated as necessary.
+19. It is reasonable to require the electric investor-owned utilities to partner with local public safety partners to communicate to impacted customers that a de-energization event is possible, the estimated start date and time of the de-energization event, the estimated length of the de-energization event, and the estimated time to power restoration.

-23. The electric-owned utilities should partner with state and local public safety partners to develop notification strategies that comport with the California Alert and Warning Guidelines.
+20. The electric-owned utilities should partner with state and local public safety partners to develop notification strategies that comport with the California Alert and Warning Guidelines.

-24. It is reasonable to require the electric investor-owned utilities, in collaboration with state and local public safety agencies, to deliver notifications to all customer groups in multiple formats and through multiple media channels including, but not limited to, telephonic notification, text message notification, social media advisories, emails and messages to agencies that serve disadvantaged communities within an impacted area.
-Notifications should be prepared in English, Spanish, Chinese (including Cantonese, Mandarin and other Chinese languages), Tagalog and Vietnamese as well as Korean and Russian where those languages are prevalent within the utilities' service territories.
+21. It is reasonable to require the electric investor-owned utilities, in collaboration with state and local public safety agencies, to deliver notifications to all customer groups in multiple formats and through multiple media channels including, but not limited to, telephonic notification, text message notification, social media advisories, emails and messages to agencies that serve disadvantaged communities within an impacted area to allow.

-25. It is reasonable to require the electric investor-owned utilities to develop notification strategies that consider the geographic and cultural demographics of affected areas.
+22. It is reasonable to require the electric investor-owned utilities to develop notification strategies that consider the geographic and cultural demographics of affected areas.

-26. The investor-owned utilities, in partnership with local and state public safety partners, should develop notification strategies for AFN populations up to and including in-person notification.
-The utilities should work with local and state government agencies and public safety partners to determine a strategy for in-person notification when needed.
+23. The investor-owned utilities, in partnership with local and state public safety partners, should develop notification strategies for AFN populations up to and including in-person notification.

-27. It is reasonable to require the electric investor-owned utilities, in coordination with public safety partners, to develop a communication strategy once de-energization has begun when access to some communication channels may be restricted due to the loss of power.
+24. It is reasonable to require the electric investor-owned utilities, in coordination with public safety partners, to develop a communication strategy once de-energization has begun when access to some communication channels may be restricted due to the loss of power.

-28. Even though the electric investor-owned utilities are not government agencies, it is reasonable for the utilities to coordinate with local and state agencies consistent with SEMS.
+25. Even though the electric investor-owned utilities are not government agencies, it is reasonable for the utilities to coordinate with local and state agencies consistent with SEMS.

-29. It is reasonable to require the electric investor-owned utilities to provide, if requested by local jurisdictions, relevant GIS data for that jurisdiction including identification of critical facilities, circuits and number of medical baseline customers in advance of wildfire season.
+26. It is reasonable to require the electric investor-owned utilities to provide, if requested by local jurisdictions, relevant GIS data for that jurisdiction including identification of critical facilities, circuits and number of medical baseline customers in advance of wildfire season.

-30. The electric investor-owned utilities should embed a liaison that is empowered to provide rapid and accurate information regarding the de-energization event in local EOCs and at the state Operations Center, if requested.
+27. The electric investor-owned utilities should embed a liaison that is empowered to provide rapid and accurate information regarding the de-energization event in local EOCs and at the state Operations Center if requested.

-31. The electric investor-owned utilities should designate an EOC liaison lead with decision-making authority to coordinate communication with embedded liaisons.
+28. The electric investor-owned utilities should designate an EOC liaison lead with decision-making authority to coordinate communication with embedded liaisons.

-32. When an electric investor-owned utility forms an EOC, it must hold a space for and invite representatives from CalOES, water infrastructure providers, and communication providers.
+29. When an electric investor-owned utility forms an EOC, it must hold a space for and invite representatives from CalOES, water infrastructure providers, and communication providers.